top of page

 Q3) I could do it myself and save the fees

-Oh yes.
+Ah yes.
 The DIY passive investor that bets on below sector average returns in order to save on fees.
+Not qualified, very limited experience, uses the advanced 'pin the tail on the donkey' investment strategy, then complains about markets when things go wrong.
+Not an investor that we seek.

-If I had a pension that charged me no fees and made 3% per annum, would that be preferable to one that charged 2.5% per annum that yielded 7% per annum?
+If we can get you better for cheaper, we will.
+It is that simple.
+If I had a pension that charged me no fees and made 3.5% per annum, would that be preferable to one that charged 2% per annum that yielded 6% per annum?
+Those cheaper chocolate bars suddenly got smaller and in the same vein, those cheap finance wrappers come with considerably less features than the dearer ones.
+We make the right call in every case

-The sensible approach is to ensure that whatever the fees are, the performance and overall returns justify those fees.
-Our firm must pay for our desk.
+The sensible approach is to ensure that whatever the fees are, the performance and returns must justify those fees.

-I spoke previously with a sensible guy, good job, intelligent, yet he had his entire pension and savings invested in 4 funds recommended by a workmate.
-He doesn't know it but he is entirely in one asset class with zero diversification.
-Bonkers but blind to the danger because his mate who is 'astute' and 'knows what he is doing' has recommended those funds.
+I spoke previously with a sensible guy who's wife had asked me to see him.
+He had all of his pension and savings invested in 4 funds recommended by a workmate and wouldn't use an IFA because of the small cost that would be deducted from the policy.
+He didn't know it but he was entirely in one asset class with zero diversification.
+No understanding of asset class, currency risk, diversification or strategies.
+The guy was blind to the danger because his workmate 'Gordon' was an armchair expert and had recommended those funds.

-The workmate had even created a spreadsheet to show how much advice fees would erode the returns over time, but that would mean he would gain the same returns over same period as a team of full time, qualified professionals...
+Old Gordon had even created a spreadsheet to show how much advice fees would erode the returns over time.
+He was unable to grasp that reasoning would require old Gordon would achieve the same returns as us (or we lowered our returns to match his), working under the same parameters, same risk, same currency, over the same period, as a team of full time, qualified professionals...

 FT Jan 24;